jcaillon/valet/tests.d/1100-self-config/results.approved.md

 # This is useful in a CI environment where you want to make sure that the command
 # you typed is the exact command that will be executed.
 VALET_CONFIG_STRICT_MATCHING="${VALET_CONFIG_STRICT_MATCHING:-}"

+# Set this to 'true' to disable all progress bars / spinners in Valet.
+# Useful in a CI environment where you want to disable all animations.
+VALET_CONFIG_DISABLE_PROGRESS="${VALET_CONFIG_DISABLE_PROGRESS:-}"

 ## -----------
 ## Log/output configuration